BennyHallett/blog/_posts/2014-04-16-whats-the-difference-between-and-or-in-ruby.markdown

 start_engine and drive
 {% endhighlight %}

 In the example above, if the engine fails to start, then the vehicle won't drive.
+Another example may be the movement of a child.

+{% highlight ruby %}
+def move
+  walk or crawl or roll
+end
+{% endhighlight %}

+In this example, a child can move in multiple ways, but prefers the most efficient method.
+They will attempt to walk, and only attemt to crawl if walking fails.
+Similarly, they will only attempt to roll if crawling fails.

+Chaining methods together like this is a useful tool for creating clean, easy to understand code.